SUCCESSFUL HSOC MAJORS:

-- They know what each of these means: core courses, HSOC electives, concentration courses and capstones.
+--What counts as core courses, HSOC electives, concentration courses and capstones

-- They master the approach of the discipline, not just the content of the courses
+- Master the approach of the discipline, not just the content of the courses

-- They get to know their instructors by coming to office hours
+- Get to know their instructors and advisors by coming to office hours

-- They utilize resources such as CAPS and Weingarten Learning Center when they have difficulties
+- Utilize resources such as CAPS and Weingarten Learning Center when they have difficulties

 - You cannot update your own official worksheet.